 OIG's domain is objective inquiry into waste, fraud, abuse, and mismanagement at the Agency, but it is not authorized, for example, to investigate the Congress itself.
 This testimony pertains to a hearing being conducted by the legislative branch, and additional Constitutional concerns are implicated given the broad protections for legislative activities defined in the Speech or Debate Clause (Article I, Section 6, Clause 1).
 How Congress takes testimony or from whom it receives final testimony is not a proper area of inquiry for OIG.
-Moreover, this piece of information does not appear to be even necessary to conduct an "audit" to improve EPA operations.
-EPA is keenly aware of inter-branch concerns and should follow normal channels, i.e. the Congressional oversight process, to appropriately accommodate specific legislative prerogatives.
+While I do not purport to create a new legal test here for relevance of the information to OIG in order for it to be obtained, this piece of information does not appear to be even necessary to conduct an "audit" to improve EPA operations.
+The OIG can only operate within its statutory limits and not occupy the role given to the Administrator in EPA's statutes or upend EPA's right to manage its communications to Congress.
+EPA is keenly aware of inter-branch concerns and should follow normal channels, i.e., the Congressional oversight process, to appropriately accommodate specific legislative prerogatives.